 Goodwill - Goodwill represents the excess acquisition cost over the fair value of net tangible and intangible assets acquired.
 Goodwill is not amortized and is subject to annual impairment testing on August 1st or between annual tests if an event or change in circumstance occurs that would more likely than not reduce the fair value of a reporting unit below its carrying value.
 In testing for goodwill impairment, the Company has the option to first assess qualitative factors to determine whether the existence of events or circumstances lead to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If, after assessing the totality of events and circumstances, the Company concludes that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then performing the goodwill impairment test is not required.
+If, after assessing the totality of events and circumstances, the Company concludes that it is not more likely than not that the fair value of a reporting unit is less than its carrying the goodwill impairment test is not required.
 If it is concluded otherwise, the Company is required to perform the goodwill impairment test.
 The goodwill impairment test is performed at the reporting unit level by comparing the estimated fair value of a reporting unit with its respective carrying value.
-If the estimated fair value exceeds the carrying value, goodwill at the reporting unit level is not impaired.
 If the fair value is less than the carrying value, then an impairment loss is recognized for the amount by which the carrying value of the Company's goodwill.

-The fair value of reporting units are based on widely accepted valuation techniques that the Company believes market participants would use, although the valuation process requires significant judgment and often involves the use of significant estimates and assumptions.
-The methodologies the Company utilizes in estimating the fair value of reporting units include market valuation methods that incorporate price-to-earnings and price-to-book multiples of comparable exchange-traded companies and multiples of merger and acquisitions of similar businesses.
+The fair value of a reporting unit is based on widely accepted valuation techniques that the Company believes market participants would use, although the valuation process requires significant judgment and often involves the use of significant estimates and assumptions.
+The methodologies the Company utilizes in estimating the fair value of a reporting unit includes market valuation methods that incorporate price-to-earnings and price-to-book multiples of comparable exchange-traded companies and multiples of merger and acquisitions of similar businesses.
 The estimates and assumptions used in determining fair value could have a significant effect on whether or not an impairment charge is recorded and the magnitude of such a charge.
 Adverse market or economic events could result in impairment charges in future periods.